gvwilson/thirdbit/src/fiction/cloudherd/index.md

 I spend most of my time here now.
 Some day soon it will be my home."
 She looked around, her face fond and sad at the same time.
-"I will miss the real thing, of course, but it's nice and quiet here.
+"I will miss the real thing, of course, but it's nice here.
 I think I'll enjoy that."*

 *"That's what I wanted to talk to you about," the troll went on.
-"When I'm gone, the forest will need someone to speak for it.
+"When I'm gone, the forest will need someone else to speak for it.
 It has chosen bears and beavers and trolls and all sorts in the past.
 This time, it wants you to do it."*